apache/openwhisk/ansible/README.md

 Docker for Mac.
 To use the default environment, you may omit the `-i` parameter entirely.
 For older Mac installation using Docker Machine, use `-i environments/docker-machine`.

 In all instructions, replace `<openwhisk_home>` with the base directory of your OpenWhisk source tree. e.g. `openwhisk`

+#### Preserving configuration and log directories on reboot
+When using the local Ansible environment, configuration and log data is stored in `/tmp` by default.
+However, operating system such as Linux and Mac clean the `/tmp` directory on reboot, resulting in failures when OpenWhisk tries to start up again.
+To avoid this problem, export the `OPENWHISK_TMP_DIR` variable assigning it the path to a persistent directory before deploying OpenWhisk.

 #### Setup